-Ad concept testing is like taking a test drive before purchasing a car.
+Ad concept testing surveys are like taking a test drive before purchasing a car.

-This is a large investment, so it is important the vehicle will meet all your expectations.
+Buying a car is a large investment, so the vehicle must meet all your expectations.
 The same can be said for marketing and advertising campaigns.

 We have all been there.
 The light bulb goes off in your head.
 This is the golden idea for an advertisement about your company's newest offering.

 It is engaging, entertaining, and effective all at once.
 It sounds like a recipe for success!

 But wait…what if the message doesn't ultimately resonate with the audience?
 You get it.
 Your team gets it.
 But will consumers get it?

 What if you spend your entire marketing budget on an advertisement that doesn’t offer any ROI?